-John Chantler is a musician and organiser living in Stockholm, Sweden working with synthesizers, electronics and sometimes pipe organs to explore his own personalised compositional and improvisational strategies.
+John Chantler is a musician and organiser living in Stockholm, Sweden.
+He works with synthesizers, electronics and pipe organs.

 His most recent LP — Which Way To Leave?
 (ROOM40) — charts an unpredictable, highly dynamic course through distorted washes of masses harmonics and passages of spare, alien beauty.
 This follows Still Light, Outside (1703 Skivbolaget) — an extended suite that combines passages of stark minimalism centred at the bodily invasive extremes of the pipe organ’s register with striking explosions of colour; massed chords shot through with heavy distortion and electronics that operate according to their own dream logic.

 “Strikingly Beautiful” — The Guardian

 Originally from Australia he spent a decade in London before moving to Sweden where he directs a small festival for ‘other music’ in Stockholm called Edition that takes place each February.
 The ‘Fourth Edition’ will happen in 2019.

 Current Group Projects